 Many residents of Whitley County will soon benefit from a new sanitary sewer utility.
 Today, the Whitley County Regional Water & Sewer District (Whitley District) hosted a state-required public meeting, in accordance with Indiana Code 13-26-2-2.5.

-The meeting, presented by Lana Beregszazi of BCS Management, Inc. and Thomas T. Nitza of The Secant Group, LLC highlighted the benefits, general operations and roles of Regional Districts throughout the State of Indiana.
+The meeting, presented by Lana Beregszazi of BCS Management, Inc. and Thomas T. Nitza of The Secant Group, LLC (now Walden Environmental Engineering) highlighted the benefits, general operations and roles of Regional Districts throughout the State of Indiana.
 The presentation touched on how the new Whitley District can facilitate projects that can improve public health, environmental stewardship and provide opportunities for economic development.

 The Whitley County Commissioners partnered with BCS Management and The Secant Group, LLC in January 2017 to organize the development, deployment, and community outreach of this new Whitley District.